zzzprojects/learn-orm/tutorials/fsharp/variables.md

 ## Variable Declaration With Type

 A variable definition tells the compiler where and how much storage for the variable should be created.
-A variable definition may specify a data type and contains a list of one or more variables of that type as shown in the following example.
+A variable definition may specify a data type and contains a list of one or more variables of that type, as shown in the following example.

 ```csharp
 let a:int32 = 17